Convenience stores have become the backbone of our communities

 Corner shops, convenience stores and independent grocery stores reported a 63% surge in trade during the peak of coronavirus, as shoppers began to turn to local outlets to avoid crowded and understocked supermarkets.

 Convenience shops have been in a unique position to adapt and take advantage of this surge in demand, in which so many larger supermarkets struggled with.
-The planning and agility of smaller independent stores has paid them dividends.
-With tighter supply chains, smaller independent stores were more reactive to changes in demand, with the ability to restock shelves quickly with the products consumers want.
+The planning and agility of smaller independent stores granted by a tight supply chain is now paying them dividends.
+With a smaller customer base, convenience stores have been able to observe changes in consumer demand to a greater extent than supermarkets, allowing them to stock their shelves with products in demand.

-Steve Leach, Sales Director for Nisa who own or supply a number of convenience stores, when asked about their efforts to maintain service to customers said:
+Steve Leach, Sales Director for Nisa (a convenience store manager/supplier), when asked by Forbes about their efforts to maintain service to customers said:

 “Independent retailers have a real advantage over the corporate supermarket groups because they can react very quickly and are often very innovative in their response.
 We have seen lots of ideas from Nisa partners over the past [months] with retailers offering free delivery services or accepting orders over the phone for their most vulnerable regulars.”